ElieDDD/ElieDDD.github.io/README.md

 <b>'Unnatural learning procesess' </b>
 Ideas: 'Feeding ordered data to a model sequentially can lead to an unnatural, unbalanced learning process.'
 Nguyen

+'Augmentation helps generate more unbiased data' - such as flipping and rotating synthetic images